simphotonics/simulated_annealing/example/SEARCH_SPACE.md

 );

+// Defining a spherical search space.
+// Note: dxMax defaults to the space size.
+If a smaller initial
+//       perturbation magnitude is required it can be specified
-// Defining a spherical search space. final space = SearchSpace([x, y, z], dxMin: [1e-6, 1e-6, 1e-6]);
+//       as a constructor argument. final space = SearchSpace([x, y, z], dxMin: [1e-6, 1e-6, 1e-6]);

 void main() async {